ryancyq/ryancyq.github.io/_posts/2024-07-30-deploy-jekyll-with-tailwindcss-via-github-action.md

 ### Step 3: Create GitHub Action Workflow

-When prompted about workflow creation, we need to make some changes to the default template:
+When creating the workflow, you’ll need to tweak the default template a bit:
 ```yaml
 jobs:
   # Build job